Best of Both Worlds Tour: Concert synopsis

 The main show started with Cyrus descending onto the stage in a neon pink cube that bore a digital image of her silhouette, as pink fireworks were fired behind her.
-Donning a long, sequined, cheetah and black-striped tank top and cardigan, sparkling black tights, black boots, and the blonde Hannah Montana wig, she began to perform the concert's opening number, "Rock Star".
+Donning a long, sequined, cheetah and black-striped dress and cardigan, sparkling black leggings, black boots, and the blonde Hannah Montana wig, she began to perform the concert's opening number, "Rock Star".
 In continuation, Cyrus was joined by multiple backup dancers to perform dance routines for "Life's What You Make It".
 Removing the cardigan, she concluded the segment with "Just Like You".
-Still costumed as Hannah Montana, Cyrus reappeared from the back of the stage, wearing sparkly blue denim jeans, a white tank top, a blue denim vest, and shiny silver tie; she performed "Old Blue Jeans" among female backup dancers and "Nobody's Perfect" roaming the stage alone.
-The next segment began with the performance of "Pumpin' Up the Party", where Cyrus dressed with a pink and purple sequined mini-dress, fuchsia ad violet tights and maroon boots and dancers wore 1960s-inspired attires while performing calisthenics.
+Still costumed as Hannah Montana, Cyrus reappeared from the back of the stage, wearing sparkly blue denim jeans, a white tank top, a blue denim vest, and shiny silver tie; she performed "Old Blue Jeans" among female backup dancers and "Nobody's Perfect" roaming the stage alone while scenes from her hit tv show, Hannah Montana, were played on the big screens.
+The next segment began with the performance of "Pumpin' Up the Party", where Cyrus dressed with a pink and purple sequined mini-dress, fuchsia ad violet leggings and maroon boots and dancers wore 1960s-inspired attires while performing calisthenics.
 The segment continued with "I Got Nerve", which required participation and elaborate routines on behalf of the dancers, and a duet with the opening act.
 While they served as opening act, "We Got the Party" was performed as a duet with the Jonas Brothers.
 She annexed a pink and purple trench coat to her attire and performed with the Jonas Brothers, who also played electric guitars.
 At one point of the performance, Cyrus disappeared to be replaced by a body double who completed the performance.
 While Aly & A.J. and Everlife served as opening acts, a postmodern cover of Kiss' "Rock and Roll All Nite" (1975) was performed by them and Cyrus wore a geometric-patterned cocktail dress.
 Afterwards, the opening act performed an interlude of several songs.
+Backup singer Kay Hanley then introduces Miley Cyrus.